 Garmin Approach S3 Watch

-The Garmin Approach S3 golf GPS watch builds upon the earlier generation Approach S1 by adding an excellent touchscreen, higher screen resolution, an easy-to-use scoring capability (including Stableford scoring!), distances to layup points, maps of the shape of each green (with the ability to adjust the pin placement using the…wait for it…touchscreen), preloaded courses throughout the entire world (the S1 is limited to preloaded U.S. and Canadian courses), and the ability to add your own hazards/targets.
+The Garmin Approach S3 golf GPS watch, introduced in 2012, builds upon the earlier generation Approach S1 by adding an excellent touchscreen, higher screen resolution, an easy-to-use scoring capability (including Stableford scoring!), distances to layup points, maps of the shape of each green (with the ability to adjust the pin placement using the…wait for it…touchscreen), preloaded courses throughout the entire world (the S1 is limited to preloaded U.S. and Canadian courses), and the ability to add your own hazards/targets.

 The Approach S1 was the first golf GPS watch we reviewed, and we quickly became big fans of the form factor.
 Having distances readily available on your wrist keeps things moving – no more digging around in pockets or unclipping a GPS from your belt.
 The additional functionality offered by the S3, along with the easy-to-use interface and sleek good looks, lift it even higher on our list.

 So what’s not to like?
 Well, when we mentioned that you can add your own custom hazards and targets, you may have noticed that we didn’t reference any pre-mapped hazards and targets…because there are none.
 Bummer, because the high cost of Titleist Pro V1s would seem to prescribe some contemplation of whether you can actually clear that creek that cuts through the middle of the fairway.
 This is a shame, particularly since Garmin has pre-mapped targets in their course database today (used on their handheld Approach series).
 The Garmin also doesn’t offer an online golf portal from which to review saved scores and statistics as the competing Callaway upro mx+ and Motorola MOTOACTV do.